reselbob/mabljenkins/create-pipeline.md

 **Step 1:** Accessing the credentials page.

-Go to the Jenkins main page.
+Go to the Jenkins main page by clicking the Jenkins logo in the upper right corner as shown in the figure below.

 ![Create Secret](images/create-secret-01.png)